shundayo131/kanban-cli/README.md

-### Kanban CLI
+### Kanli

-A simple command line Kanban board for task management.
+Kanli (管理) means 'manage' in Japanese.
+This is a simple command line Kanban board to manage your programming tasks.

 ### Version